rest-for-physics/rest-for-physics.github.io/downloading.md

 ./checkoutRemoteBranch.sh minor_fix
 ```

 Executing that script will automatically pull the `minor_fix` branch at each repository submodule linked to the main framework repository.
 If the branch does not exist at the submodule, it will simply skip it and retrieve the master branch.
+We may know contribute to the PR by adding commits, and pushing using `git push` to the remote branch.

 ### Excluding submodules (advanced)